-Overall the financial impact of COVID-19 on the Guernsey Ports is unprecedented.
+Overall, the financial impact of COVID-19 on the Guernsey Ports is unprecedented.
 The Ports outturned a deficit of £10.7m in 2020 (2019: surplus £1.3m) with overall income lower than 2019 by £11.7m.
 The decrease in revenue is primarily due to restrictions on non-essential air and sea travel.
 Passenger movements through both Ports were 83% lower than in the prior year resulting in a decrease in traffic receipts amounting to £8.7m compared to 2019.
 Income derived from rental properties was 40% lower than 2019, resulting in a further decrease in rental income of £1.2m.
 Expenses at the Airport were slightly down on 2019 by 1.6% and outturned at £13.4m (2019: £13.6m).

 These unprecedented pressures on revenue streams have resulted in significant additional challenges on cash and funding.
-Cash and cash equivalents brought forward from 2019 amounted to £6.6m.
-The closing balance as at 31 December 2020 amounts to a £5.0m cash deficit which has been advanced to the Ports through an overdraft facility, provided by the States of Guernsey's Policy and Resources Committee.
-This represents an in-year decrease in cash reserves amounting to £11.6m.
-An overdraft facility has been extended through 2021 whilst recovery plans continue to be established and delivered.
+Cash and cash equivalents across the Ports brought forward from 2019 amounted to £6.6m.
+The closing balance as at 31 December 2020 amounts to a £5.0m cash deficit across the Ports which has been advanced to the ports through an overdraft facility, provided by the States of Guernsey's Policy and Resources Committee.
+This represents an in-year decrease in cash reserves across the Ports amounting to £11.6m.

 Various operational departments took advantage of reduced activity at the Airports to undertake additional maintenance in areas normally operational or in passenger use.
 This has included redecoration of buildings, airfield grounds maintenance and additional training.
 The work has used in-house expertise whenever possible to avoid indirect costs.